DanT2000/EnigmaChat/README.md

    ./install_ubuntu.sh
    ```

-4. Select the port to run the chat on (default is 9125).
+The script will automatically install all dependencies and launch the server.

-   The script will then install all dependencies and start the server automatically.
+✅ Done!

-5. Done! 🎉
+The chat is available at http://localhost:9125

-   The chat will be available at `http://localhost:your_port` (e.g. `http://localhost:9125`).
+If you want to change the port, edit it in server.py and make sure it's open in your system and service file.

 ---